AstroAndyN/SonifyDSS/README.md

 ## What the code does
 The software enables:
 * A particular piece of the sky to be downloaded from the DSS surveys.
-* A line to be "swept" across the data is a particular direction (top-to-bottom, circularly etc).
+* A line to be "swept" across the data in a particular direction (top-to-bottom, circularly etc).
 * The sounds generated to be combined into a single audio file of chosen duration.

-Optionally the code can also produce an image showing the DSS data and/or a movie showing the line "sweeping" over the image data.
+Optionally the code can also produce an image showing the DSS data and/or a movie showing the line "sweeping" over the image data (see the [Examples](/Examples)

 # Usage
 ```